• Cat Behaviour Support and Training

 Hello!
 I’m Lisa.
 Welcome to my website.
 I am a qualified cat behaviourist.

-I have a PG Dip in Clinical Animal Behaviour, from the University of Edinburgh and learnt from lots of incredible colleagues there.
+I have a PG Dip in Clinical Animal Behaviour, from the University of Edinburgh and

-Here’s a bit about my credentials and what makes me different from other cat behaviourists (it is an unregulated profession, meaning it’s a bit of a wild wild west out there!).
+(it is an unregulated profession, meaning it’s a bit of a wild wild west out there!).

-• I am a candidate member of the The Fellowship of Animal Behaviour Clinicians and I am a provisional member of The Association of Pet Behaviour Counsellors (APBC).
-Being a part of these associations means I have to follow strict rules of conduct.
+• I am a candidate member of the The Fellowship of Animal Behaviour Clinicians and I am also an associate member of The Association of Pet Behaviour Counsellors (APBC).

-• In addition to my studies I have shadowed cat behaviourists and completed extra courses and webinars
+• In addition to my studies I have shadowed cat behaviourists and completed extra courses and webinars to boost my understanding and skills in cat behaviour

-• Cats not getting on well together
+• Cats not getting on well with each other and hissing and scratching

-· Socialisation and habituating your kitten
+• Socialisation and habituating your kitten to sights and sounds

 • Guidance on welcoming a cat home when you have a cat already

-• Cat carrier training
+• Cat carrier training to make visits to the vet less stressful

-• Litter box lessons
+• Litter box lessons to prevent house soiling or conflict

-• Playtime guidance
+• Playtime guidance to bust physical and mental energy

-• Making home adaptations for older cats
+• Making home adaptations for super senior cats to thrive

 Feeling worried and anxious about your cats behaviour and unsure why they are behaving they way they are?
 I set up St Claws Academy so you can get support and guidance every step of the way.
 It can be difficult living with a cat who has a behavioural challenge – you love them and may not understand why they are behaving in this way.
 You may feel alone in this journey and have tried countless techniques but with little or no change.
 My aim is to help you feel happier with your cats behaviour and support you.
 I put a plan in place that is suited to you and your cat to help tackle the behavioural challenge.
-I am qualified (I studied a postgraduate diploma with University of Edinburgh Royal Vet School in clinical animal behaviour) and I am a provisional member of the Association of Pet Behaviour Counsellors.
+I am qualified (I studied a postgraduate diploma with University of Edinburgh Royal Vet School in clinical animal behaviour) and I am an associate member of the Association of Pet Behaviour Counsellors.

 I can help with cat behavioural challenges such as: